 If you’re a prominent internet surfer, chances are that you’ll have numerous files to save on to your Windows PC among which would be an image file but then comes the obstacle which is your Windows 10 computer saving images with JFIF extension.

 I first noticed this problem some weeks back while I was working on a post here on Brumpost.
 The JPG image file which I downloaded from Pexels was then saved with the extension “.JFIF” which isn’t just very popular yet or maybe I’m too boob to know what the file format really is but for whatever reason, Windows can preview the file it’s just not useful outside of Windows say online for example.

 So how do you fix Windows saving JFIF images to save back using the old and correct JPEG or JPG file extension which is currently universal and used by most platforms on the internet?

 The answer is just to basically edit it out by visiting the Registry Editor application on your Windows 10 PC and edit it out.

 While the cause of the problem can be due to numerous reasons, one of them could be the browser being used as I experienced this a number of times in Google Chrome which is my main browser though I never experienced it ever again after fixing it the second time…at least so far, I’ve not experienced it.

-Anyway to fix images being saved as JFIF on Windows computer, do the following.
+Anyway, to fix images being saved as JFIF on your Windows computer, do the following.

-First, click on Windows button or start button or just search icon (which ever you want to use)
+- First, click on the Windows button or start button, or the search icon (whichever you want to use)